cloudxabide/perplexity-cli-cxa/README.md

 # perplexity-cli-cxa
-Perplexity AI CLI Client written in Python by Perplexity
+Perplexity AI CLI Client written in Python by Perplexity to connect to Perplexity.ai to run queries.

 Status: Work in Progress